 Discrimination Based on Your Religion is Illegal

-Both New Jersey and New York law prohibit employers from discriminating against you because of your religion or creed.
-With some exceptions, your company cannot treat you worse because you are Catholic, Protestant, Jewish, Muslim, Islamic, Buddhist, Hindu, Sikh, Native America, or another religion.
-This means you could have a legal claim if your company fired you, demoted you, passed you over for a promotion, or took another adverse employment action against you due to your religion.
+The legal right to be free from religious persecution dates back to the First Amendment of the United States Constitution, which guarantees United States citizens the right to freedom of religion.
+While this Constitutional civil right applies only to actions by the government, New Jersey and New York law both prohibit employers from discriminating against employees based on their religious beliefs.
+As a result, with limited exceptions your company cannot treat you worse because you are Catholic, Protestant, Jewish, Muslim, Islamic, Buddhist, Hindu, Sikh, Native America, or practice another religion.
+As a result, you could have a legal claim if your company fired you, demoted you, passed you over for a promotion, or took another adverse employment action against you based on your creed or religion.

 Reasonable Accommodations For Religious Beliefs

-In addition to making it illegal to discriminate against employees because of their religion, New Jersey and New York employment discrimination laws also require companies to provide reasonable accommodations for bona fide religious beliefs.
-For example, you might be entitled to time off or modifications to your schedule for religious observances.
-More information is available on our reasonable accommodations page.
+In addition to making it illegal to discriminate against employees because of their religion, New Jersey and New York employment discrimination laws also require companies to provide reasonable accommodations for an employee’s bona fide religious beliefs.
+For example, you might be entitled to time off or modifications to your work schedule for religious observances, or a modification in the company’s dress or grooming policy that is necessary because of your religious beliefs.
+Additional information is available on our reasonable accommodations page.